 If you are traveling to Brazil for business, it is imperative that you understand the business culture and business climate of the country.

-Essential information for anyone wanting to do business in Brazil, here we discuss the main points you should keep in mind when coming to the biggest country in South America for business or negotiations.
+Essential information for anyone wanting to do business in Brazil, this section of our Brazil travel guide covers the main points you should keep in mind when coming to the biggest country in South America for business or negotiations.
 Remember, just as Brazil has differences with the USA or Europe, there are regional differences within the country.
 Be sure to inform yourself accordingly.
 On this page you will find pieces of key information such as how economics and politics affect business in Brazil, the day to day business culture and how Brazilian companies tend to work.

 Navigating the field of Brazilian business

 It is no secret that Brazil is an attractive prospect for doing international business.
 The sixth largest country in the world by population and a growing middle class represent a huge domestic market, whilst its natural resources and cheap exports make it a top destination for business partnership opportunities.
 As with any cross – border business venture, unique differences in culture and the business landscape make a good understanding of your destination vital.
 The first step in learning how to navigate the field of Brazilian business is getting a firm idea on how the field looks!
 A good understanding of the political and economic environment is vital.
 Furthermore, if you are familiar with common practices and the business culture of the country before you arrive, this will prove invaluable.

 Here we offer some essential information about doing business in Brazil.
 Our agency is made up of Brazilians and non – Brazilians so we know full well the advantages and challenges of participating in a multi – national environment and the pro´s and con´s of doing business in Brazil.
 Use these guidelines as an introduction and get to know what you can expect when coming to South America´s biggest country to do business.

 Background Information – Brazil as a business destination